RightToAskOrg/bulletin-board/README.md

      This gives information about that hash value, and how to rederive it yourself.
 Click on 'Show Full Text Inclusion Proof' to get a detailed proof linking your entered node to the newly published root.

+You can get a proof of inclusion of the data in one (old) published root with respect to a newer root by getting a proof of inclusion with respect to the new root for all the (max log N) nodes referenced in the old root.

-It saves and loads data from the human readable text file `database.csv` and stores journals (transactions between published roots) in the `journal` directory in the same format.
+The server saves (after every action) and loads (on startup) data from the human readable text file `database.csv` and stores journals (transactions between published roots) in the `journal` directory in the same format.

-## Rust docs
+### Rust docs

+Run `cargo doc --no-deps` to generate rust docs

-There is a simple REST API with JSON encoding.
-Run `cargo doc --no-deps` to generate rust docs - the API is a simple wrapper around the functions described in `target/doc/merkle_tree_bulletin_board/struct.BulletinBoard.html`
+The demo server is a simple REST API with JSON encoding.
+The API is a simple wrapper around the functions described in `target/doc/merkle_tree_bulletin_board/struct.BulletinBoard.html`

 ## To use in your own system

 You will probably want to use the library in merkle-tree-bulletin-board and make your own server and backend.
 This can be done from this API or from crates.io (TODO).

-The main API is from the BulletinBoard structure.
+The main API is from the BulletinBoard structure, which has extensive documentation (see rust docs, above).

+There are also helper verifier functions for inclusion proofs, *but you should write your own* as the whole point is to not need to trust this!

 ### Backend